 – Literacy activities: treasure hunts with riddles and clues to find stories hidden in and around the workshop location; personal diaries to record thoughts and ideas, with some structured questions to encourage reflection and writing practice.

-– Cross-curricular activities: after learning about societal changes over the last 500 years, the children can consolidate facts and information learned by responding artistically, and telling their own stories about life in 21st century Liverpool.
+– Cross-curricular activities: Children can consolidate facts and information learned by responding artistically, and telling their own stories about life in 21st century Liverpool.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.